bxdoan/bxdoan/README.md

 <div align="center">

-> Life comes at a cost.
-Wouldn’t it be arrogant to die before you’ve repaid that debt?
+> Education costs money.
+But then so does ignorance.

-> — Yuuji Kazami —
+> — Sir Claus Moser —

 </div>